Top 15 Favourite American Chocolate Bars

 Did you know?
-After being introduced in 1920, these became a hit with the U.S. military during World War II, who by 1944 purchased 80% of their production for use in rations, which worked out to be nearly 5 million chocolate bars a month!
+After being introduced in 1920, Mounds Bars became a hit with the U.S. military during World War II, who by 1944 purchased 80% of their products for use in rations, which worked out to be nearly 5 million chocolate bars a month!

 Mounds are Almond Joy’s little brother.
 The shredded coconut filling which is engulfed in dark chocolate and the absence of almonds are the two main differences between the two retro American chocolate bar brothers.
-If you thought Almond Joys were similar to Bounty bars, sold by Mars in the UK and Canada, then mounds are its seemingly identical twin.
 In 2006 Hershey’s produced a limited edition chocolate bar that saw the coconut filling flavoured and coloured orange.

 Did you know?
 Characters from the popular TV series, The Simpsons, appeared in advertisements for Butterfinger from 1988 to 2001.

-This Buttery American Chocolate Bar originated in Chicago Illinois in 1923 and is currently being produced by Nestle.
-This retro candy bar consists of a crispy peanut butter center that’s perfectly blended with a candy mixture all covered in a buttery smooth chocolate.
-In an early marketing campaign the original manufacturers dropped Butterfinger’s and Baby Ruth’s out of planes as a publicity stunt /marketing campaign.
+This Buttery American chocolate bar originated in Chicago Illinois in 1923 and is currently being produced by Nestle.
+Butterfinger consists of a crispy peanut butter center that’s perfectly blended with a candy mixture all covered in buttery smooth chocolate.
+In an early marketing campaign, the original manufacturers dropped Butterfinger’s and Baby Ruth’s out of planes as a publicity stunt /marketing campaign.

 8. Heath Bar

 Did you know?
-Early advertisements for this American Chocolate Bar claimed “Heath for better Health”.
-Also, due to its long shelf life the U.S. Army placed an order worth $175,000 to be included in soldiers rations during World War II.
+Early advertisements for this American chocolate bar claimed “Heath for Better Health”.
+So delicious were the Heath Bars, the U.S. Army placed an order worth $175,000 to be included in soldiers rations during World War II.

 This thin slab of toffee covered in chocolate dates back to 1914 and begins its journey in Robinson Illinois.
-For many years Heath was a family owned and operated business until it fell into the hands of The Hershey Company in 1996.
-Hershey originally created the similar Skor Bar to compete with the Heath Bar.
+For many years Heath was a family-owned and operated the business until it fell into the hands of Hershey's in 1996.
+Hershey originally created a similar Skor Bar to compete with the Heath Bar.

 Did you know?
-When originally introduced in 1938, these American Chocolate Bars contained almonds and then peanuts were added in 1939, but ultimately in 1941 both nuts were swapped out for crisped rice pieces.
+When originally introduced in 1938, Krackel contained almonds and then peanuts were added in 1939, but ultimately in 1941, both nuts were swapped out for crisped rice pieces.

 You don’t have to be an astronaut to enjoy this galactic treat!
-Introduced in 1923 and manufactured in Minneapolis, Minnesota by Mars, this out-of-this-world chocolate bar consists of a chocolate-malt nougat center with a layer of caramel on top all wrapped in chocolate.
+Milky Way Bars were introduced in 1923 and manufactured in Minneapolis, Minnesota by Mars.
+This out-of-this-world chocolate bar consists of a chocolate-malt nougat center with a layer of caramel on top all wrapped in the most delicious milk chocolate.

 Did you know?
-Milton Hershey originally didn’t want his chocolate associated with peanuts so they introduced it as manufactured by a fictitious company called “Chocolate Sales Corporation”.
+Milton Hershey originally didn’t want his chocolate associated with peanuts so they introduced it with a fictitious company called “Chocolate Sales Corporation”.

 Did you know?
 The original recipe was made with cashews, chocolate, raisins and Brazil nuts.
 Nestle changed the formula to peanuts, raisins, and chocolate when it took over rights to the brand.

-New York City’s Philip Silvershein introduced this trapezoid shaped American Chocolate Bar in the late 1930’s.
+New York City’s Philip Silverstein introduced this trapezoid shaped American chocolate bar in the late 1930s.
 It contains Nestle milk chocolate, California raisins, and roasted peanuts.
-The bar used to be manufactured as one chunk, but when Nestle bought the company in 1984, they started producing them segmented, to promote sharing.
+The bar used to be made as one chunk, but when Nestle bought the company in 1984, they started producing them segmented, to promote sharing.

 Did you know?
 A fire destroyed the production plant in 1980 and with the help of L.S.
 Heath and Sons Company (the makers of the Heath bar), the candy bar was still produced until a new facility could be made.

-This retro American Candy Bar dates back to 1932 and is currently being produced by The Hershey Company.
-It consists of a nougat center covered in caramel, then rolled in peanuts that cover the candy bar.
-As a promotional tactic, in 1989, Payday’s contained an individually wrapped nickel.
+Payday Bars dates back to 1932 and are currently being produced by Hershey.
+It consists of a nougat center covered in caramel, then rolled in fresh peanuts that entirely cover the candy bar.
+As a promotional tactic in 1989, Payday Bars contained an individually wrapped nickel.

 Did you know?
 The Creator of Reese Peanut Butter Cups was a shipping foreman for Milton Hershey, the founder of The Hershey Company.
 Reese was inspired by Hershey and ventured out to make his own company.

-This popular American Chocolate was introduced in 1928 and consists of a milk chocolate cup with a peanut butter center that is currently produced by Hershey’s.
-As of September 20th, 2012 Reese Peanut Butter Cups was the best-selling candy brand in the United States with sales of $2.603 billion, and was the fourth-best-selling candy brand globally at the time.
+This popular American chocolate and peanut butter treat was introduced in 1928 and consists of a milk chocolate cup with a peanut butter center that is currently produced by Hershey’s.
+As of September 20th, 2012 Reese Peanut Butter Cups was the best-selling candy brand in the United States with sales of $2.603 billion and was the fourth-best-selling candy brand globally at the time.
 There are many variations of the size and ingredients but the original still remains our favourite, with Reeses Pieces coming in at a close second.

 Did you know?
 Canada has a nearly identical Candy Bar called the Special Crisp, also produced by Hershey’s, but is not nearly as popular as Whatchamacallit in the United States.

-This American chocolate candy bar was introduced in 1978 and is still produced today by Hershey’s.
-Whatchamacallit consists of a peanut flavoured crisp with caramel layered on top and all covered in chocolate.
-Whatchamacallit’s have been popular for being used in recipes for cheesecakes, cupcakes, and pies thanks to its peanut flavoured crisps.
+This American chocolate candy bar was introduced in 1978 and is still produced by Hershey’s.
+Whatchamacallit consists of a peanut flavoured crisp with caramel layered on top and all covered in yummy milk chocolate.
+Whatchamacallit Bars have been popular for being used in recipes of cheesecakes, cupcakes, and pies.

 What American Candy and Chocolate Bar is your favourite?
 Did we miss one?
 Please be a Sweetie and leave a comment below.
 Thank you, thank you very much!